gornskew/lisply-mcp/README.md

 The wrapper exposes these MCP tools:

 - `ping_lisp`: Check if the Lisply backend is running

 - `lisp_eval`: Evaluate Lisp code directly in the Lisply backend

-- `http_request`: Make HTTP requests to backend endpoints (this middleware wrapper script makes HTTP client requests to arbitrary endpoints at the Lisply backend's HOST and HTTP_PORT).
+- `http_request`: Make HTTP requests to backend endpoints (this middleware wrapper script makes HTTP client requests to arbitrary endpoints at the Lisply backend's host and HTTP port).

 **Important Note about Tools**: